 You can help your firm innovate by creating a culture in which all employees are actively encouraged to put ideas forward.
-But how do you get the best from people and encourage them to be at their most creative?
+But how do you get the best from people and encourage them to be creative?

-- Train staff in innovation techniques.
-Your staff may be able to bounce an idea around, but be unfamiliar with the skills involved in creative problem-solving.
-You may find training sessions in formal techniques such as brainstorming, lateral thinking and mind-mapping worthwhile.
+Your staff may be able to bounce an idea around, but they may be unfamiliar with the skills involved in creative problem-solving.
+You may find training sessions in techniques such as brainstorming, lateral thinking and mind-mapping worthwhile.

-- Reward creativity.
 Motivate individuals or teams who come up with winning ideas by actively recognising creativity, for example through an awards scheme.
-You could even demonstrate your recognition that not all ideas work out by rewarding those who just have a rich flow of suggestions, regardless of whether they are put into action at work.
+You could even demonstrate your recognition that not all ideas work out by rewarding those who have a rich flow of suggestions, regardless of whether they are put into action at work.

-- Act on ideas.
 Creative thinking is only worthwhile if it results in action.
-Provide the time and resources to develop and implement those ideas worth acting upon.
-Failure to do so not only means your firm will fail to benefit from innovation, but flow of ideas may well dry up if staff feel the process is pointless.
+Provide the time and resources to develop and implement those ideas that are worth acting upon.
+Failure to do so not only means your firm will fail to benefit from innovation, but the flow of ideas may well dry up if staff feel the process is pointless.